onurboyar/VarRedOpt/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added required importFrom lines to NAMESPACE
+* Added citation to DESCRIPTION

-* Added cran-comments into .Rbuildignore file.
+* Removed set.seed() from sim.outer function

+* Renamed variable with the name 'T'